 Risk/Opportunity: The most significant risk associated with our business model is timing.
 The early movers offering consistent quality and availability will have a distinct advantage and strong position within the local market.
 Rapid product launch will lead to the realization of a product offering that not only caters to immediate market needs, but that preemptively embraces the projected demands of the market.
-Implementing our strategy in a timely manner will awareness of the Volcann brand, highlight the quality of our products, and implement community objectives encouraged by Volcann's value system.
+Implementing our strategy in a timely manner will put Hennep in the best position to succeed.